-During the course of FY21-22, we published our paper: Low, Y. C., M. A. Lawton and R. Di.
+In 2022, we published our paper: Low, Y. C., M. A. Lawton and R. Di.
 2022.
 Ethylene insensitive 2 (EIN2) as a potential target gene to enhance Fusarium head blight disease resistance.
 Plant Sci.
 322:111361.
 DOI: 10.1016/j.plantsci.2022.111361.
 This work is significant in that we proved Fusarium spp. exploits the ethylene signaling pathway to gain entry into plants which was demonstrated previously in Arabidopsis and wheat by knocking down the EIN2 gene using the RNAi-mediated mechanism.
 We used CRISPR to specifically knock out the AtEIN2 gene and showed that the FHB resistance was greatly enhanced in the mutant plants.
 We also showed the complemented AtEIN2-KO mutant Arabidopsis plants with the barley HvEIN2 cDNA regained their susceptibility to FHB, implying that HvEIN2 is involved in Fusarium infection in barley.

-Our other achievements include the development of the more efficient gene editing CRISPR vectors utilizing the tRNA splicing mechanism, the robust transformation and regeneration protocol using the immature scutellum explant and the protoplast system to evaluate the efficiency of gene-editing vectors.
+Our other achievements include: the development of the more efficient gene editing CRISPR vectors utilizing the tRNA splicing mechanism; the protoplast and callus transient systems to evaluate the gene-editing efficiency of our CRISPR vectors; the robust transformation and regeneration protocol using the immature scutellum explant for both cv.
+Genesis and Morex.